Kathi writes about fossils and other earthly subjects, plus the natural history of Michigan, poetry, and more.

 Cephalopod Nautiloids "Orthoceras"

 Later, their cousin cephalopod ammonites came along.
 They had adapted a coiled shell and eventually dominated the ancient seas over their straight-shelled relatives.
 From the little millipede’s perspective, they were all a nasty sort.
 From a human's perspective, their fossil shells are most intriguing.
-They possess inner chambers of beautiful patterns and are even worn as jewelry with symbolic meaning.
+They possess inner chambers composed of beautiful patterns and have been worn as jewelry with symbolic meaning since the time of ancient Egyptians.

-All the bravest little millipede ever wanted to do was to carry out his role in the marine ecosystem alongside with his millimates.
-They did a good job of keeping the ocean floors clean.
+All the bravest little millipede ever wanted to do was to carry out his role in the marine ecosystem alongside his millimates.
+They did a good job keeping it clean.
 With the arrival of more and more newcomer organisms in the ancient ocean, he believed his kind would soon be extinguished unless something changed.
+Ideas were beginning to stir inside him, but he wasn't ready to act on them, yet anyway!.

 The bravest little millipede had never known of anything else than his marine world filled with other invertebrate creatures, which lack a backbone.
-That was until the day the vertebrates showed up.
-The vertebrates were swift and agile, but worst of all, they were hungry for millipedes.
+The final straw was the day the vertebrates showed up.
+The vertebrates were swift and agile, but worst of all, some were hungry for millipedes.
 Arriving first were the ostracoderm fish with sleek, slippery bodies possessing heavy armored plates layered over their upper torsos.
 The magnificent placoderms evolved thereafter.
 They wore interesting patterned, armored plates and a wide variation of lavish fins and spikes for added protection.
-Not only were they a marvel of nature, they were awesome predators as well.
-Unlike the ostracoderms, they had adapted jawbones and blades for teeth, some reaching impressive sizes.
+Not only were they a marvel of nature, they were awesome predators, as well.
+Unlike the ostracoderms, they had adapted jawbones and boney-blades for teeth, some reaching impressive sizes.
 Dunkleoteus was the T-Rex of the Devonian seas.
-They were an ornery bunch and the top predators with the ability to chomp down on any living creature in their time!
+They were an ornery bunch and the top predators with the ability to chomp down on any living creature of their time!

-The bravest little millipede snapped out of his daze and focused on his mission to crawl out of the water and onto the shore.
-He proceeded to lead the millitroop's first steps onto dry land.
-To their surprise, the ground was quite moist from the hothouse climate which recycled warm moist air on a continual basis and dripped it back to Earth.
-None of the millitroops knew quite what to expect from this new habitat.
+The bravest little millipede snapped out of his daze and focused on his mission to crawl out from the temporary safety of the ocean water and onto the unknown world of land.
+He then proceeded to lead his millitroop's first-ever steps onto dry land.
+To the troops surprise, the ground was quite moist from the hothouse climate which recycled warm moist air on a continual basis and dripped it back to Earth.
+None of the them knew quite what to expect from this new habitat.
 They all scurried into the underbrush for protection; all but the bravest one.
 He had set his sights up above, fascinated by the giant trees, some of which reached thirty meters into the sky.
 Archeopteris trees dominated the forest and provided shade that protected the pioneer millipedes from the heat and intense ultraviolet rays of the sun.
-Other midsize trees such as Medullosa and Psaronius sealed the shady environment.
+Other midsize trees such as Psaronius and Medullosa sealed the shady environment.

-Ancient lycopod trees hovered near water pools.
-The millipedes had stepped into Earth's first forest thick with frond trees, wispy shrubs, spreading mosses, ferns and spiny herbaceous plants.
-It provided plenty of decaying nourishment for all the millipedes to eat and eat and eat.
+The bravest millipede noticed beyond the ocean shoreline ancient lycopod trees hovering near water pools.
+The millipedes didn't know it, but they had stepped into Earth's first forest thick with frond trees, wispy shrubs, spreading mosses, ferns and spiny herbaceous plants.
+The forest provided plenty of decaying nourishment for all the millipedes to eat and eat and eat.
 The bravest little millipede and his millimates did just that and grew big and strong.
-The efforts and risks they had taken rewarded them with the happy life they so desperately sought.
+The efforts and risks they had taken rewarded them with the happy lives they had so desperately and bravely sought and fought for!

 Lycopod Scale Trees